istio/istio.io/content/en/docs/setup/install/multiple-controlplanes/index.md

     EOF
     {{< /text >}}

-1. Create the second system namespace, `usergroup-2`, and deploy istiod in it.
+1. Create the second system namespace, `usergroup-2`, and deploy istiod in it:

     {{< text bash >}}
     $ kubectl create ns usergroup-2